niell-ion/crossing-docs/docs/crossing_setup.md

 For proper operation, the solar panel must receive direct sunlight from **10:00 AM** to **3:00 PM** without obstruction from structures, railcars, or vegetation.

+**Step 1: Determine Panel Direction

-For installations north of the Equator, the solar panel should face **south** for optimal efficiency.
+* For installations north of the Equator, the solar panel should face **south** for optimal efficiency.

 * Observe the site and ensure that the solar panel will receive sun once installed.